 - ½ cup water (use more if needed)

-- ½ to ¾ tsp kasuri methi or fenugreek leaves
+- ½ to ¾ teaspoon kasuri methi or fenugreek leaves

-- 3 to 4 tbsp cream (fresh cream or homemade malai, blend & use)
+- 3 to 4 tablespoons cream (fresh cream or homemade malai, blend & use)

 How to make the recipe